Social Work

 - ECTS: Performance points according to the "European Credit Transfer System".
 According to international standards, 180 ECTS points must be earned over 6 semesters.

+Depending on your chosen specialisation, a range of exciting career paths will be open to you after graduation.
+In Clinical Social Work, you will work at the intersection of psychosocial support and the healthcare system.
+Possible fields of employment include psychiatric hospitals, psychosocial counselling centres, addiction support services, and community mental health services.
+In these settings, you will provide professional support to individuals with mental health conditions, addiction issues, or psychosocial crises—playing a key role in their stabilisation and reintegration into society.
 Community-Based Social Work offers the opportunity to actively shape social participation.
 You might work in areas such as neighbourhood development, community management, or municipal social planning.
 Your tasks will include analysing social structures, developing tailored services for diverse target groups, and promoting equal opportunities, civic engagement, and social justice.
 The close collaboration with residents, civil society actors, and political decision-makers makes this field especially dynamic and full of potential for meaningful impact.

 In addition, your degree qualifies you to pursue further academic studies, such as a doctoral or PhD programme at a university.